Navigate to your blog dashboardIn your HubSpot Marketing Basic, Professional, or Enterprise account, navigate to Content > Blog.

 Click Create blog post to begin.

-Select compose mode if you want to focus on writing.
+Select draft mode if you want to focus on writing and adding content.
 This will remove publishing options from your view until you're ready for the next step.
-Select inline mode to use the classic WYSIWYG (What you see is what you get) editor.
+Select inline mode to use the classic WYSIWYG (What you see is what you get)

 You can also use a post blueprint.
 Post blueprints give you a starting post structure to modify to suit your needs.
 The three blueprints include: